MirImaadAli1/ProcedurePulseWeb/README.md

 #### Component Props

 The PaymentMethod component does not accept any props.
 It is a self-contained component that manages its display logic internally.
-However, it utilizes the following internal prop
+However, it utilizes the following internal prop:

 | Prop Name | Type   | Required | Description                                                                 | Default Value | Relations/Connections |
 |-----------|--------|----------|-----------------------------------------------------------------------------|---------------|-----------------------|